Ganzzi/213/README.md

 4. Switch to the alfajores testnet in the CeloExtensionWallet.

 # Test

-Create a property.
+1. Create a product.
-Create a second account in your extension wallet and send them cUSD tokens.
+2. Create a second account in your extension wallet and send them cUSD tokens.
-Buy property with secondary account.
+3. Buy product with secondary account.
-Check if balance of first account increased.
+4. Check if balance of first account increased.
-Check your wallet to see if you have the House Token Create another property.
+5. Add another product.
+6. Search product in the marketplace by name.
-Update the price of a property that you own.
+7. Update the price of a product that you own.
-Cancel the sale of a property you own that haven't had any sales yet
+8. Cancel the sale of a product you own.
+9. View your purchased product.

 # Installation